MealLensAI/recipe-ai-harmony/backend/docs/api_auth.md

 1. All endpoints require HTTPS
 2. Passwords should be sent over HTTPS only
 3. Tokens should be stored securely on the client side
-4. Firebase JWT tokens are verified using Firebase Admin SDK
-5. Supabase JWT tokens are verified using Supabase Auth
+4. Supabase JWT tokens are verified using Supabase Auth
 6. All user data is stored in Supabase with proper RLS policies

 ## Implementation Notes

-1. The AuthService handles token verification and user mapping between Firebase and Supabase
+1. The AuthService handles token verification using Supabase Auth
 2. User profiles are stored in the `profiles` table in Supabase
-3. Firebase UID is stored in user metadata for linking accounts
-4. Email verification is handled by Supabase Auth
+3. Email verification is handled by Supabase Auth
-5. Password requirements are enforced by Supabase Auth
+4. Password requirements are enforced by Supabase Auth